kahlil/grunt-compass/README.md

 * [javiervd](https://github.com/javiervd) kindly shares his grunt.js setup [over here](https://gist.github.com/2941501).

 # Changelog

+v0.2.11: The option to set the image path for spriting and the relativeassets to true have been added by @[gcpantazis](https://github.com/gcpantazis).

 v0.2.11: @[gcpantazis](https://github.com/gcpantazis) added the option to set the `--debug-info` flag for Sass, useful for integration with the FireSass debugger.